13 Years Ago: Tim McGraw Hits No. 1 With ‘Real Good Man’

-The uptempo, rocking song, which is still a concert favorite, was the fourth single from McGraw’s multi-platinum album, Tim McGraw and the Dancehall Doctors.
-The tune — which was written by Rivers Rutherford and George Teren — was also included on his Greatest Hits 3 CD, as well as his Number One Hits album.
+The uptempo, rocking “Real Good Man,” which is still a concert favorite, was the fourth single from McGraw’s multi-platinum album, Tim McGraw and the Dancehall Doctors.
+The tune — which was written by Rivers Rutherford and George Teren — was also included on McGraw’s Greatest Hits 3 CD, as well as his Number One Hits album.

-Thankfully for the Louisiana native, the hits keep on coming.
-The follow-up to “Real Good Man,” “Watch the Wind Blow By,” also went to No. 1, and McGraw has shown that he clearly knows how to pick a hit.
+Thankfully for the Louisiana native, the hits kept on coming.
+The follow-up single to “Real Good Man,” “Watch the Wind Blow By,” also went to No. 1, and in the years since, McGraw has shown that he clearly knows how to pick a hit.